gwDistSys20/gwDistSys20.github.io/syllabus.md

 3. Recognize and overcome the key challenges in implementing distributed systems
 4. Analyze the performance of different distributed system designs

-### Direct and Independent Instruction Time:
+### Direct and Independent Instruction Time

 The course will include 2.5 hours of direct instruction each week.
 The lecture period will typically be split between live lecture, discussion, and in-class exercises.
 Asynchronous options will be available for students unable to attend lectures live.
 Students are expected to spend a minimum of five hours on independent learning per week.

-### Textbook:
+### Textbook
-There is no required textbook for the class.
-Additional reference materials will be posted on the course website.
+Students do not need to purchase a textbook for this class.
+The instructors may assign supplementary readings from Distributed Systems 3rd edition by Marteen van Steen and Andrew Tanenbaum, which is available for free at: [https://www.distributed-systems.net/index.php/books/ds3/](https://www.distributed-systems.net/index.php/books/ds3/)

 ### Schedule